Mohamad-Alhamwi/SAST_With_SRE/CVEs/Bug-2010 (Libslirp)/README.md

 ## Root Cause Analysis

 A use-after-free vulnerability exists in the file `mbuf.c`.
-This vulnerability occures due to the use of a previously freed memory area.
+This type of vulnerability occurs due to the use of a previously freed memory area.

 The function in which this vulneraiblity exists is as follows: